18F/18f.gsa.gov/_posts/2016-07-13-technology-transformation-services-looking-for-new-commissioner.md

-(TTS) is a new organization within the General Services Administration (GSA) that includes 18F, the Presidential Innovation Fellows program, the Federal Risk and Authorization Management Program (FedRAMP), and the Office of Citizen Services and Innovative Technologies.
+(TTS) is a new organization within the General Services Administration (GSA) that includes 18F, the Presidential Innovation Fellows program, the Federal Risk and Authorization Management Program (FedRAMP), and the Office of Citizen Services and Innovative Technology.

 Together, these offices are working on some of the most critical parts of the federal government’s online presence and creating the next